Skip to Content

 Take a Sight-seeing tour

 I always like to start my visit to a new city with either a hop-on-hop-off bus ride or a sight-seeing tour.
-These are so under-rated, yet not only help you get your bearings for where you want to come back to, but teach you things along the way!
+These are so under-rated, yet are great only to help you get your bearings for where you want to come back to, but teach you things along the way!

 This tour is 2.5 hours and includes highlights such as State Capitol Building, Old Deseret Village (aka Pioneer Village), Temple Square where you can hear the world famous Tabernacle organ live, and more.